-Gabriel Pacyniak is the climate change mitigation program manager at the Georgetown Climate Center and adjunct professor at Georgetown Law.
-He works closely with Deputy Director Kate Zyla to oversee the Climate Center’s work on reducing emissions from the electricity and transportation sectors.
-This includes the Climate Center’s work on federal carbon pollution regulations for the power sector, focused on supporting state engagement with, and implementation of, the federal standards through facilitation, convening, and analysis.
-It also includes the facilitation of the Transportation and Climate Initiative, a collaboration among 11 northeast and mid-Atlantic states and the District of Columbia to reduce GHG emissions from the transportation sector.
-Along with Executive Director Vicki Arroyo, he co-teaches a yearly practicum course on the law and policy of climate change that provides students an opportunity to work on real-world legal and policy issues.
+James Bradbury is the Mitigation Program Director for the Georgetown Climate Center.
+He works closely with Deputy Director Kate Zyla to oversee the Climate Center’s work on reducing emissions from all sectors.
+This includes the Climate Center’s work on the power sector, supporting state leadership and also coordinated engagement with the federal government through facilitation, convening, and analysis.
+James also manages the Transportation and Climate Initiative, a collaboration among 11 northeast and mid-Atlantic states and the District of Columbia to reduce emissions from the transportation sector.

 Annie Bennett, an Institute Associate at the Georgetown Climate Center, provides legal and policy analysis on adaptation projects.
 Her work has focused on state and local adaptation policy, adaptation and resilience in the transportation sector, and cross-jurisdictional governance issues.

 Annie received her J.D. from Georgetown Law in 2013.
 During law school, she participated in the Harrison Institute for Public Law's policy clinic, working on legal and policy questions related to urban heat adaptation.
 She also interned at the U.S. Department of Justice in the Environment and Natural Resources Division, working on Fifth Amendment takings cases.
 Annie holds a B.A. in Chemistry and Neuroscience from Dartmouth College.

 Prior to joining the Climate Center, Matthew worked at the AES Corporation, an energy generation and distribution company.
 He completed legal internships at the U.S. EPA Office of Enforcement and U.S. EPA Office of Wastewater Management.
 Matthew earned a J.D. from Georgetown University Law Center and a B.A. in political science (magna cum laude) from Wake Forest University.

 Melissa Deas, an Institute Associate at the Georgetown Climate Center, provides policy analysis on adaptation projects.
 Her work focuses on the usability of online tools, facilitating the implementation of adaptation and resilience goals, fostering better networks and linkages to ensure climate progress, and incorporating principles of equity into adaptation.